Data sources

 Genes, proteins and annotation

-Trypanosoma brucei, Leishmania major, and Trypanosoma cruzi genes and annotation were obtained from GeneDB.
-The genome version numbers used were v5.2 (L. major)) and v4 (T. brucei and T. cruzi).
+Trypanosoma brucei, Leishmania major, and Trypanosoma cruzi genes and annotation were obtained from TriTrypDB release 2.0.

-Mycobacterium tuberculosis genes and annotation were obtained from Tuberculist.
+Mycobacterium tuberculosis genes and annotation were obtained from Tuberculist release 2.3.

 References: